Victor-wang-902/Victor-wang-902.github.io/projects.md

 [[code]](https://github.com/Victor-wang-902/SUREALM)

 # Simultaneous Machine Translation with Deep Reinforcement Learning, June 2022 - present.
 We aim to derive a learning algorithm for latency control policy in simultaneous machine translation contexts using reinforcement learning.
+Currently, we have developed an RL environment incorporating online machine translation models in which we can train a latency control agent with various RL algorithms.\
+[[report]](Zecheng_wang_capstonpdf.pdf)

 # AI for Scientific Research: Bio-treatment, March 2022 - present.
 Predict vaccination response of patients using machine learning algorithms.
 A comprehensive pipeline including data pre-processing, feature engineering, cross validation, training, and evaluation is designed and implemented to provide the collaborator working in Bio-medicine with highly flexible and accessible tools with simple interfaces.
 Code is yet to be publicized.